 An educational institution’s stakeholders are wide and varied.
 Like its leaders, they also demand easy and insightful information access.

-ArcGIS for Desktop provides education administrators with powerful data visualization, analysis, and integration capabilities that are being applied in administration areas of all kinds, including demographic planning, transportation, facilities management, and safety programs.
+ArcGIS Pro provides education administrators with powerful data visualization, analysis, and integration capabilities that are being applied in administration areas of all kinds, including demographic planning, transportation, facilities management, and safety programs.

 With ArcGIS for Server, education users easily create and share geospatial data and maps throughout their internal network to collaboratively develop and implement plans.
 Likewise, web access to key outputs supports other stakeholders including parents, students, and the community.